vaysokra/idea/README.md

 14. `logical think,no one fit all`if u use theory apply yourself and u can respone to complete it,it mean this theory right or correct for u.**exp:** every follower fail to startup because they believe and apply this theory to another.(04 sep 2021)
 15. `more productive `learn to mix good of anything together like `jing jung` methology.**exp:** the best soup come mixing of sugar, water, salt, vegetable, meat and fire.
 (27 sep 21)
 16. `RapidApi` i called it as market for developer connect to any Api, this concept make us copy workflow of existed lived-with to new lived-with idea or product.(3 Dec 21)
-17. `swiss country` called as `legal money laundry place`, this concept make us think : overworld ,there are least way that can solve problem that we are in `poor` never know or used to as `Rich`.(3 Dec 21)
+17. `swiss country` called as `legal place for wash black money `, this concept make us think : overworld ,there are least way that can solve problem that we are in `poor` never know or used to as `Rich`.(3 Dec 21)